 What’s a lawyer’s role in mergers and acquisitions?
-Do I need a solicitor?

 What are the benefits of mergers and acquisitions?

-- A bigger market reach or share
+- To obtain a wider market reach or larger market share

-- Greater shareholder value
+- To increase shareholder value

-- Diversification of products or services
+- To diversify products or services

 What is a buyout?